MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migrate-to-csw.md

 Dynamics 365 Customer Service workspace provides a modern customer service experience that optimizes agent productivity and improves customer satisfaction.
 By migrating to Customer Service workspace, you get the following benefits.
 - Modernize your customer service with cloud-based workspace for faster deployment.
-- Focus on your business processes rather than managing the Dynamics 365 Unified Service Desk client desktop
+- Focus on your business processes rather than managing the Dynamics 365 Unified Service Desk client desktop.
-- Connect with your customers with simplified channel integration for enhanced omnichannel experiences
+- Connect with your customers with simplified channel integration for enhanced omnichannel experiences.
-- Personalize your customer experience using AI
+- Personalize your customer experience using AI.
-- Enhance collaboration with native Teams integration.
+- Enhance collaboration with native Microsoft Teams integration.

 ## Download playbook